jhpyle/docassemble/demo.md

   content: |
     Conteste cada pregunta.
 Al final, se le puede dar un documento que puede ahorrar.
+comment: |
+  This interview is not fully translated into Spanish, but this shows how you would provide a Spanish translation of the "interview help."
 ---
 include:
   - basic-questions.yml